 Hipparchus (100 B.C.) produced first star catalog and recorded the names of constellations.

-There were only seven objects visible to the ancients, the Sun and the Moon, plus the five planets, Mercury, Venus, Mars, Jupiter and Saturn.
-It was obvious that the planets were not on the celestial sphere since the Moon clearly passes in front of the Sun and planets, plus Mercury and Venus can be seen to transit the Sun.
-Plato first proposed that the planets followed perfect circular orbits around the Earth.
+During the times before the invention of the telescope, there were only seven objects visible to the ancients, the Sun and the Moon, plus the five planets, Mercury, Venus, Mars, Jupiter and Saturn.
+It was obvious that the planets were not on the celestial sphere since the Moon clearly passes in front of the Sun and planets Mercury and Venus can be seen to transit the Sun (the Sun passes in front of Mars, Jupiter and Saturn).
+Plato first proposed that the planets followed perfect circular orbits around the Earth (for the circle is the most perfect shape).
 Later, Heraclides (330 B.C.) developed the first Solar System model, placing the planets in order from the Earth it was is now called the geocentric solar system model and the beginning of the geocentric versus heliocentric debate.

 Problems for Heliocentric Theory: